techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 The Technical Writing Team was happy to meet and get to know the US participants during their visit to the Kraków office and at the soap! content conference, where we also met some of the Polish students.
-After the intense cooperation it was fun being able to bond during that event.
+After the intense cooperation, bonding during that event was fun.

 ## Conclusion